knorm/knorm/README.md

 ### deleted

-Can either be `true` or an object for further configuration.
-If `true`, it adds a field to the `Model` class with this config:
+The `deleted` field is always added, but the field and column names can be configured.
+By default, the field has this config:
-- field-name: `deleted`
+- field name: `deleted`
+- field type: `boolean`
-- column-name: `deleted`
+- column name: `deleted`
+- default value: `false`

 If passed as an object, supports these config options:
 - `name` *string, default: deleted*: the field name to use instead of `deleted`
-- `type` *string, default: boolean*: the field type to use instead of `boolean`
 - `column` *string, default: deleted*: the column name to use instead of `deleted`

-- `default` *mixed, default: false*: the default value to use for the field. this can also be a function.
+The field type and default value cannot be configured.

 ### deletedAt